sahilrajput03/learn-raspberry/using-mongodb.md

 # USING CONNECTION STRING
 mongo mongodb://root:root@192.168.18.13:27017/

-# MANULA LOGIN IN MONGO SHELL
+# MANUAL LOGIN IN MONGO SHELL
 # STEP1: connect to mongo shell first
 mongo
 # STEP2: Now in shell you can authenticate by: